torvalds/linux/Documentation/virt/kvm/api.rst

 memory region may contain encrypted data.
 The SEV memory encryption engine uses a tweak such that two identical plaintext pages, each at different locations will have differing ciphertexts.
-So swapping or moving ciphertext of those pages will not result in plaintext being swapped.
+So swapping or moving ciphertext of those pages will analt result in plaintext being swapped.
 So relocating (or migrating) physical backing pages for the SEV guest will require some additional steps.

-Note: The current SEV key management spec does not provide commands to swap or migrate (move) ciphertext pages.
-Hence, for now we pin the guest memory region registered with the ioctl.
+Analte: The current SEV key management spec does analt provide commands to swap or migrate (move) ciphertext pages.
+Hence, for analw we pin the guest memory region registered with the ioctl.

 4.112 KVM_MEMORY_ENCRYPT_UNREG_REGION